Posted in Recipes on 13.09.2017

 prep: 2 hours 30 mins / cook: 50 mins / inactive: 0 mins / total: 3 hours 20 mins / quantity: 2 loafs

-- beaten egg for glazing + extra oats for topping
+- a little extra plant milk for glazing + extra oats for topping

-- Warm milk and water until just tepid (remember, not too hot or it kills the yeast) on the stove or in a microwave, then pour into large mixing bowl.
+- Warm milk, water and sugar in a saucepan until just tepid (remember, not too hot or it kills the yeast) on the stove or in a microwave, then pour into large mixing bowl.

-- Add the honey and whisk until it's melted through then whisk in the yeast and set aside for 10-15 minutes till the top of the liquid is foamy
+- Whisk in the yeast and set aside for 10-15 minutes till the top of the liquid is foamy

 - In the same saucepan or bowl you used to warm the milk and water, melt the butter then set that aside to cool

-- Then stir in both the flours, oats, melted butter and salt and mix together until a dough starts to form
+- Add both the flours, oats, melted butter and salt to the liquid and mix together until a dough starts to form

 - Tip everything out onto your work surface and knead for a good 5-10 minutes with as much energy as you can muster till you have a soft but not sticky dough